alkhimey/Ada_Curve/README.md

 # Ada Curve

-Fun and experimentation with curve drawing algorithms and Ada.
+Fun and experimentation with curve drawing algorithms using Ada.

 ![Screenshot](screen.png)

 ## Currently Implemented

+* De Castelijau
+* De Boor (not implemented yet)
 * Catmull Rom
-* De Castelijau
+* Lagrange interplation on equidistant nodes
+* LAgrange interpolation on Chavyshev nodes

-## Prerequirments
+## Dependencies

 One needs to install cmake to build glfw3 and gprbuild to build OpenGLAda.